 ALTEC’s mission is to broaden and deepen cultural understanding though innovative approaches to language learning and teaching.

 ALTEC’s vision is to bring people together through advanced technologies and resources that propel inclusive, accessible and engaging language learning and teaching on campus and beyond.
 We achieve this by providing a wide range of services coupled with physical and virtual spaces where all can come to learn, grow and connect through languages.

-We have come far since our beginnings as a listening lab with reel to reel tapes.
+We have come far since our beginnings as a listening lab stocked with reel to reel tapes.

-ALTEC's mission was to "support the study of foreign languages and Cultures on the UCB campus" through language resources and state-of-the-art facilities.
-ALTEC assumed control of the University's Language Laboratories, which has always occupied Hellems.
+ALTEC's original mission was to "support the study of foreign languages and cultures on the UCB campus" through language resources and state-of-the-art facilities.
+ALTEC assumed control of the University's Language Lab, which has always been located in Hellems.
 Room 159, now the Multimedia Library, was initially an interactive videolab where students practiced foreign languages on computers.
-Hellems 145 began as a Mac Lab and it's function has remained the same.
+Hellems 145 began as a Mac Lab and it's function remains the same.
 Room 148 was a recording studio where faculty could subtitle videos, produce original voice and video recordings, and record SCOLA.
-Room 152 (the current PC Classroom) was the A/V lab and housed an extensive library of audio materials, foreign films, and books.
+Room 152 (the current PC Classroom) was the audio-visual lab and housed an extensive library of audio materials, foreign films, and books.